-Surfer supports four different types of servers to download data from, and each server type provides a different type of data:
+Surfer supports four different types of servers from which to download data, and each server type provides a different type of data:

 - WCS servers: These servers provide grid data, and you can use them to create any grid-based maps.
 They’re grid files, and so you can only create grid-based maps from them.
-The default WCS server included is in the Terrain Data category.
+There are no default WCS servers at this time.

 WMS server image example: